Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ```

 And we are done!
 That code does not handle errors graciously, and unmatching
-bracket simply terminate the program, but it's only [68 lines of
+bracket simply terminates the program, but it's only [68 lines of
 code][68lines]!

 [68lines]: https://github.com/Rodrigodd/bf-compiler/blob/99cb9db00f03ee2c53bdc8e3b80e5da4c0976206/interpreter/src/main.rs

 But of course we can do much better, and not only in error handling.
-A
-brainfuck code could have a lot of comment characters, and we are traversing
+Brainfuck code could have a lot of comment characters, and we are traversing
 all of them.
 This is particularly bad on loops.

 To solve this, we can remove the comment symbols right after reading the file: